 One of the obvious ways to to carry your water is in a container.
 You have many options from standard plastic water bottles to more targeted and functional items of kit like a Thermos water bottle or flask.

 These are functional, effective and will do the job for you but there is a more efficient and effective way to carry your drinking water in comfort and ease.
-That way is to use a hydration pack.
+That way is to use a hydration bladder to carry in your day pack.

-A hydration pack is also referred to as a hydration bladder as it is more or less exactly like a bladder in that it can be filled with water for storage to be used to drink.
+A hydration bladder, also referred to as a hydration reservoir, is more or less exactly like a bladder in that it can be filled with water for storage to be used to drink.

-What are the Advantages of a Hydration Pack as Opposed to Water Bottles?
+What are the Advantages of a Hydration Bladder as Opposed to Water Bottles?

-I think for me there are two key advantages a hydration pack / bladder has over standard water bottles:
+I think for me there are two key advantages a hydration bladder / reservoir has over standard water bottles:

 - As the bladder is carried in your day pack, it distributes the weight of the water evenly across your back and is therefore much easier to carry.